datagen24/cowrieprocessor/README.md

 These options feed the new enrichment pipeline that materialises VirusTotal and DShield flags in the ORM `session_summaries` table for downstream reporting.

+### Feature Flag
+- `USE_NEW_ENRICHMENT`: Set to `true` to route the legacy `process_cowrie.py` workflow through the compatibility adapter and new enrichment service.
+Keep it `false` (default) for the original behaviour while rolling out changes.

+### Cache Layout
+Enrichment responses are cached beneath `~/.cache/cowrieprocessor` (configurable) using sharded subdirectories per service.
+Each service has a default TTL:

+- VirusTotal hash lookups: 30 days (12 hours for unknown hashes)
+- DShield IP lookups: 7 days
+- URLHaus lookups: 3 days
+- SPUR lookups: 14 days

+Cache telemetry (hits, misses, stores) is published alongside status updates so long-running jobs can observe enrichment behaviour without additional tooling.

 Daily JSON reports now include an `enrichments.flagged` section summarising the sessions that triggered VirusTotal or DShield hits, including the top source IP intelligence and associated file hash verdicts.